 National Teen Driver Safety Week

-State Farm has partnered with Parachute to support and help establish a National Teen Driver Safety Week in Canada.
-National Teen Driver Safety Week will rally communities and organizations to address the number one cause of death for young Canadians – motor vehicle crashes.
 The numbers point to the real need: despite progress due mainly to graduated driver licencing, Canadian teenagers 16-19 remain at a higher risk of death per kilometre than all other age groups.
-Indeed, roughly 13% of licenced drivers in Canada are 16-24 years old, yet 20% of fatalities and serious injuries on the road tend to be attributed to this young age group.
-To learn more about National Teen Driver Safety Week, visit statefarm.ca/NTDSW.
+Indeed, roughly 13% of licensed drivers in Canada are 16-24 years old, yet 20% of fatalities and serious injuries on the road tend to be attributed to this young age group.
+To learn more about National Teen Driver Safety Week, visit parachutecanada.org/NTDSW.

 Find an Agent